Top Ideas for Engagement Rings for $20000May 22, 2019 – Posted in: Jewelry Blog

 The handmade platinum setting provides a high position for the diamond and has excellent filigree work in the gallery.
 The gallery itself also has small diamonds set in a butterfly motif typical of Edwardian jewelry.

 When viewed from the top, the Bollon Ring couldn’t be inspired by anything other than by art deco.
-With a stunning 2.40 ct antique diamond an L color and VS2 clarity, and smaller diamonds at each corner, little else is needed.
-However, the addition of onyx and emerald accents on the shoulders make this a very striking and unusual ring.
+With a stunning 2.40 ct antique diamond, an L color and VS2 clarity, and smaller diamonds at each corner, little else is needed.
+However, the addition of onyx and emerald accents on the shoulders makes this a very striking and unusual ring.